jsinkbaek/pythia/README.md

 `pip install .`

 Make sure that the dependencies are functional beforehand.
 F.ex., that the correct version of theano-pymc is used for pymc3.
+If you have problems with theano, try (in a terminal with your python environment sourced):

+`pip uninstall theano`
+`pip uninstall theano-pymc`
+`pip install theano-pymc`

 ### TO DO:
   - Generalize handling of priors